Utilized → Shipped: Frontend Bullets That Survive 6-Second Scans

 Managed Incidents → Cut MTTR 47%: SRE Bullets Without the Buzzwords

-'Managed incidents' is the SRE equivalent of 'utilized React' — it could describe any job.
+'Managed incidents' is the SRE equivalent of 'utilized React'.
+It could describe any job.
 The rewrite names the rotation size, the specific runbook rewritten, and the routing-rule count, all defensible in a 5-minute behavioural round.